zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Paul then asks, “Are you having second thoughts?”
 I f someone asks you if you’re having second thoughts about something, it means th at they are asking you if you are doubting your decision, if you are thinking  about changing your mind, because maybe now when you think about it a little more, you think you might have made the wrong decision.
 That’s “’having secon d thoughts.”

 If you ask a young woman to marry you and she goes home and comes back and tells you that she’s having second thoughts abo ut actually getting married to you, that’s usually not a good sign.
-You probably w ant to find a new girlfriend.
+You probably want to find a new girlfriend.
 Anyway, Ashley says “No,” meaning no, I’m not havin g second thoughts.
 I’m not doubting my decision.
 “I just didn’t know there wou ld be so many restrictions.”
 “Restrictions” are limits on what you can do – rule s or regulations that prevent you from doing certain things.

 Paul then says, “Just be glad you didn’t choose to become a fruitarian.”
 A “fruitarian” (fruitarian) is a person who eats main ly fruit, usually fruit that falls off from a plant or a tree and that can be taken withou t harming the plant or tree.
 So, it’s not just fruit that you might find on a tree.
 Usually fruitarians, if I understand correctly, will only eat fruit that has fallen off of a tree – naturally, if you will.
 Are there really fruitarians in the world?
 Well, Dr. Lu cy Tse thinks so, because she put the word in our dialogue.

 Ashley says, “What’s that?”
 She doesn’t know what a  fruitarian is.
 Paul says, “You don’t want to know.”
 When you hear that expres sion, “You don’t want to know,” the person is indicating that this informati on that you don’t know might be information that you don’t really want to know, bec ause it will confuse you or make you angry or perhaps make you sad.
 When someon e says, “You don’t want to know,” they’re saying that the information that you are asking about is something that is going to hurt you or perhaps upse t you.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]